devvagnerBR/to-do-list-backend/notes.md

 [USER]

-✅ create user;
+✅ create user
-✅ login;
+✅ login
-✅ get user by id;
+✅ get user by id
-✅ get user;
+✅ get The 10 Users With The Highest Score

 [TASK]

-✅ create task;
+✅ create task
-✅ get tasks from user;
+✅ get tasks from user
-✅ change the task status;
+✅ change the task status
-✅ delete task;
+✅ delete task

-⭐ fazer verificação se nome da task já existe;